damiancipolat/Node-api-testing/README.md

 # Node-api-testing
 This example was created to be used as a sandbox for qa engineers, who want to lean how to test api rest using nodejs.

-We are using this testing api **https://gorest.co.in/**.
+We are using this testing projects as an testing api **https://gorest.co.in/**.

 ## Stack
 We use the follow stack to make api testing.